 Kristin grew up hearing Scandinavian stories read out loud, wearing the Santa Lucia crown at Christmas, and doodling her way through life.

-She is now a mother of 2, married to a Pastor, and living in an urban setting, adoring city life as well as exploring the forests and mountains around.
-Her favorite thing to decorate with is the nature she’s brought back from their family treks.
+She is now a mother of 2, married to a Pastor, and living in the urban setting of Allentown.
+She adores city life as well as exploring the forests and mountains around.
+Her favorite thing to decorate with is the nature she brings back from their family treks.